-15 Substitution of a private plan. [§ 268B.10]
+19 Substitution of a private plan. [§ 268B.10]

 Subd.
 1. Application for substitution.
-Allows an employer to apply to the commissioner of DEED to substitute a private plan for either paid family, or paid medical, or both benefit programs under chapter 268B.
-Any private plan must provide the same rights, protections, and benefits as those conferred under chapter 268B.
+Allows an employer to apply to the commissioner of DEED to substitute a private plan for either paid family benefits, or paid medical benefits, or both benefit programs under chapter 268B.
+A private plan must provide the same and may provide better rights, protections, and benefits as those conferred under chapter 268B.

 Subd.
 2. Private plan requirements; medical benefit program.
 Sets requirements for a private, employer-provided medical benefit program that allows the employer to substitute a private plan under subdivision 1.
 Generally requires a private plan to meet the rights, protections, and benefits provided under chapter 268B.
+Provides for approval by the commissioner of DEED in consultation with the commissioner of commerce.

 Subd.
 3. Private plan requirements; family benefit program.
 Sets requirements for a private, employer-provided family benefit program that would allow the employer to substitute the private plan under subdivision 1.
 Generally requires a private plan to meet or exceed the rights, protections, and benefits provided under chapter 268B.
+Provides for approval by the commissioner of DEED in consultation with the commissioner of commerce.